lionelc/documentdb/docs/v1/rbac-public-design.md

 #### Collection level

-Granting CreateCollection at the Mongo collection level is not natively supported in PG since PG does not let us GRANT privileges on objects that don't yet exist. **So the current plan is not to support it, we will revisit this as needed based on customer asks.**
+Granting CreateCollection at the compatible collection level is not natively supported in PG since PG does not let us GRANT privileges on objects that don't yet exist. **So the current plan is not to support it, we will revisit this as needed based on customer asks.**
 If we do want to support it we can create an empty table with this name and make the user the owner of the table and remove all privileges on this table from everyone else.

 ### DropCollection